MoebiusSolutions/tackroom/README.md

 ## LevelDB Usage

+Basic functionality is working.
+Development continues to fill out functionality in the area of cursors.

 * Open a database, creating one if it does not exist.
 LevelDB databases are file system *directories*.
 An optional second parameter is a **Bool** to enable synchronous writes (default *false*).
 ```
      let db = LevelDB.create( "dirpath" )